 Revelation 2:7, 11, 17, 29; 3:6, 13, and 22

 The Spirit is the Spirit of Christ who appears in all the manifestations described in Revelation 2:1 ,8, 18, and 3:1, 7, and 14.

 “Spirit” and “the Spirit”

 Finally, we want to eliminate any doubts about the expressions: “spirit” and “the Spirit.”
-The expression “the Spirit” refers to the Spirit of Christ exclusively, and the expression “spirit” without the definite article describes only the spirit of God.
+The expression “the Spirit” refers to the Spirit of Christ exclusively, and the expression “spirit” without the article only describes the spirit of God.
 Paul said, “You are in spirit if indeed the spirit of God makes its home in you” (Romans 8:9).